Home PA Museums Exploring the Electric City Trolley Museum in Scranton

 The museum presents a picture of the electric railway history of eastern Pennsylvania in the 1900s.

-Situated on the historic grounds of Scranton’s Steamtown National Historic Site, the Electric City Trolley Museum offers a captivating journey into the heart of the city’s once-vibrant streetcar network.
+Situated on the grounds of Scranton’s Steamtown National Historic Site, the Electric City Trolley Museum offers a captivating journey into the heart of the city’s once-vibrant streetcar network.

 A vintage trolley car on display at the Electric City Trolley Museum in Scranton, Pennsylvania, with railway tracks in the foreground and the museum buildings in the background on a clear day.